cmrschwarz/rust-prettifier-for-lldb/README.md

 Script to add Rust specific pretty-printing to the LLDB debugger.

-## Usage Standalone LLDB
+## Standalone LLDB

 To load the script into your lldb debugger instance, execute the following lldb command:

 ```
-command script import /path/to/rust_prettifier_for_lldb.py
+command script import <path to rust_prettifier_for_lldb.py>
 ```

-## Usage VSCode + code-lldb
+## Usage with VSCode Debug Adapters
+To use this script with VSCode debug adapters you have to instruct them to execute a lldb command before the actual debugging session to load the `rust_prettifier_for_lldb.py` script.

+### VSCode + CodeLLDB
 To use this script in VSCode with the [code-lldb](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) extension, add the `preRunCommands` json tag to your launch configuration(s) as shown in the example configuration below:

 ```